rweigel/phys305/hw5.md

 # Spherical Capacitor

 Charge is uniformly distributed on two concentric spherical conducting shells, the cross-section of which is shown.
 Both shells have a thickness of $t$.
-The inner shell has an outer radius of $a$.
-The outer shell has an inner radius of $b$.
+The inner shell has an outer radius of $a$ and net charge of $-Q$.
+The outer shell has an inner radius of $b$ and a net charge of $+Q$.

 <img src="figures/Spherical.svg"/>